JReesW/fractal.py/README.md

 This library aims to ease the process of generating these fractals, circumventing a lot of common problems one would run into, and even allowing more complicated functions than just standard polynomials.

 All you have to do is provide a function $f(z)$, and a method for determining color.
-Also able to generate GIFs, provided an update function is given deciding what to change each frame.
+Also able to generate MP4s, provided an update function is given deciding what to change each frame.

 ## Installation:
-Install numpy and pillow as follows:
+Install the necessary libraries as follows:
 `pip install numpy`
 `pip install pillow`
+`pip install opencv-python`

 Then all you have to do is add `fractal.py` to your project, and you should be ready to go!